mynk-tmr/notes/Javascript/API-reference.md

 - `JSON.stringify` to convert object/array into JSON (_serialization_)
 - `JSON.parse` to convert JSON back into object/array (_deserialization_)

 JSON can be a single primitive or array.
 JSON keys requires double-quotes.
-Skips `function, symbol, undefined` keys
+Skips keys for `function, symbol, undefined`

 ```jsx
 JSON.parse('{"name":"John"}');